MileHacker Logo

 • Look for operators with positive reviews and experience in the Dhi Qar region.

-• Ensure guides are licensed and have a deep understanding of local history and culture.
+• Ensure guides are licensed and have a deep understanding of the history of the place and culture.

 • They can often arrange all logistics, including transport and security.